+Ready to start an exercise routine and not sure where to begin?
+Start with day one and just KEEP GOING.
 I exercised every day for 30 days.
 Yes, even when I had a headache.
 Even when I had “other things to do”.
 Even when the kids were clamoring in the other room.
 I worked out every single day for a solid month.
+After I hit 30 days I just kept going and recently hit 100 days in a row of exercise!
 Now that I know it’s possible, I’m ready to push myself a little farther.
-I have had the same goals for so long and I’m finally feeling like I’m going to reach them!
 Maybe you’re thinking about starting an exercise routine?
-Here’s what I learned after working out for 30 days in a row.
+Here’s what I learned after working out every single day.

 Starting an Exercise Routine